On Locally Rationalizable Social Choice Functions: Rationalizability and Consistency

-We are now ready to state our results.
-The unifying theme of these results is that expansion consistency is deeply intertwined with local rationalizability, even without imposing contraction consistency.
-An overview of these results is given in \Cref{fig:results}.
-As corollaries, we obtain three classic characterizations of rationalizability.
+The unifying theme of the following propositions is that expansion consistency is deeply intertwined with local rationalizability, even without imposing contraction consistency.
+Three classic characterizations of rationalizability can be obtained as corollaries.